J4X-98/Writeups/Websites/DamnVulnerableDeFi/02_NaiveReceiver/writeup.md

 Take all ETH out of the user’s contract.
 If possible, in a single transaction.

-You are provided with the code for the flashloan providing pool:
+You are provided with the code for the flash loan providing pool:

 ```solidity
 // SPDX-License-Identifier: MIT